ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: The Contact Coverage Counter Design

 \subsection{Contact Coverage Counter}

-We aim to record the interactions between fingers and the object surface regions, encouraging the robot to explore novel contact patterns defined by unique pairings of specific fingers and unexplored surface regions.
-To achieve this, we maintain a contact coverage counter $\mathbf{C} \in \mathbb{R}^{S \times F \times K}$.
-Each entry $\mathbf{C}_{s,f,k}$ records the number of contact occurrences between finger $f$ and surface region $k$ under state cluster $s$.
-Contact is detected at the finger level: if any keypoint on finger $f$ contacts the object, the entire finger is considered in contact.
-This merged counter design empirically outperforms maintaining separate counters per keypoint.
+To encourage exploration of novel contact patterns, we maintain a contact coverage counter $\mathbf{C} \in \mathbb{R}^{S \times F \times K}$, where $\mathbf{C}_{s,f,k}$ records contacts between finger $f$ and surface region $k$ under state cluster $s$.
+Contact is detected at the finger level (any keypoint contact triggers the finger), and this merged design empirically outperforms per-keypoint counters.
 During training, contact detection operates at the level of hand keypoints and object surface points.
 For each finger $f$, we identify the closest interacting pair:

 where $l_f$ is the finger keypoint nearest to the object and $m_f$ is its closest object surface point.
 To avoid false positives from transient geometric proximity in simulation, finger-level contact is registered only when \textit{both} geometric proximity and sufficient physical interaction are satisfied: where $\mathbf{F}_{l_f}$ is the contact force measured at keypoint $l_f$, and $\delta_{\text{dist}}$, $\delta_{\text{force}}$ are small thresholds.
-Point $m_f$ is mapped to its surface region $k=\xi(m)$.
-The procedure including Equation~\ref{eq:point_pairs} and Equation~\ref{eq:contact_detect_func}, which computes $\mathbb{I}^{\text{contact}}_t(f)$, $k_f$, and $p_{l_f}$, is referred to as \textsc{ContactMatch} in Algorithm~\ref{alg:cceg_compact}.
-When $\mathbb{I}^{\text{contact}}(f)=1$, the counter $\mathbf{C}_{s,f,k}$ is incremented by one.
+Point $m_f$ is mapped to its surface region $k_f=\xi(m_f)$.
+We refer to the procedure in Equations~\ref{eq:point_pairs}--\ref{eq:contact_detect_func}, which computes $\mathbb{I}^{\text{contact}}_t(f)$, $k_f$, and $p_{l_f}$, as \textsc{ContactQuery} in Algorithm~\ref{alg:cceg_compact}.
+When $\mathbb{I}^{\text{contact}}(f)=1$, the counter $\mathbf{C}_{s,f,k_f}$ is incremented by one.
 This discrete approximation avoids expensive fine-grained collision detection while remaining robust to simulation noise.
-Counters persist throughout RL training and are never reset.
+Counters are maintained without reset throughout RL training, enabling a natural transition from exploration to exploitation.